abes-esr/eplouribousse/README.md

-You are more comfortable in French: go to README_en.md
+You are more comfortable in english : go to README_en.md

 # AppliWeb collaborative pour gérer le dédoublonnement des revues dans les bibliothèques.